The laboratory

 Digital models and environments for architectural design

-Three major complementary axes are being developed:
+Three main complementary areas are being developed:

 "Developing high-level digital skills for innovative, high-performance architectural design".